Moose Mountain Provincial Park: Attractions

 Kenosee Lake is the largest body of water in the park and serves as its central tourist attraction.
 Seasonal recreational activities in and around the lake and park include fishing, hunting, hiking, cycling, swimming, boating, water sports, cross-country skiing, snowmobile riding, horseback riding, miniature golf, and golfing.
 There is also a baseball diamond, which is where the Kenosee Cubs of the Saskota Baseball League play.
 In the winter, Kenosee Lake Lookout is the top of the tobogganing hill.
 At the bottom of the hill, there is a warm up shack and fire pits.
 Every February on Family Day an event called Moose Mountain Family Fun Day is held at the hill and on the frozen lake.
 There's toboganning, skating, cross-country skiing, curling, hot dogs, and roasted marshmallows.

 At the main beach, Sask Aquatic Adventures has a water adventure park set up.
 It is one of several in Saskatchewan.

 On the east side of the park, just off Highway 9, is Kenosee Superslides.
+The slides closed indefinitely in 2020.

 Core Area

-The Core Area, sometimes referred to as Kenosee Park, is where many of the main attractions and services are located.
+The Core Area, sometimes referred to as "Kenosee Park", is where many of the main attractions and services are located.
 Allison Park Store, Kenosee Inn & Cabins, Moose Mountain Chalet, Artisan Colony, Masters Mini Golf, tennis courts, laundry services, picnic areas, and Kenosee Lake Main Beach are all located there.